GhaithAl-Gburi/IADQ-Arabic-Validation/readme.md

 - Continuous items: `ajd10`, `ajd11`, `ajd12`, `ajd13`, `ajd14`, `ajd15`
 - Endorsement (ordinal) items: `ajd10e`, `ajd11e`, `ajd12e`, `ajd13e`, `ajd14e`, `ajd15e`

-Other variables used in the script for validity checks or regressions (examples):
+Other variables used in the script for validity checks or regressions:
 - `preoc`, `fta`, `total` — the derived IADQ subscale/total scores.
 - `se` — the IADQ stressor scale (used as a predictor for intrinsic concurrent validity).
 - `phq9`, `gad7` — external measures used for concurrent validity (PHQ‑9 and GAD‑7).